Tullingemarcus/Redditdiscordbot/readme.md

 Sends out a list of five games from the last seven days from the subreddit [```FreeGameFindings```](https://www.reddit.com/r/FreeGameFindings/)

 These commands can be changed and there is possibility to add commands in the code

+## Setup
+If this is your first discord bot follow this guide to complete the initial setup https://realpython.com/how-to-make-a-discord-bot-python/ <br>
+Otherwise all you need to do is compile and run the program